ivy-llc/ivy/docs/partial_source/deep_dive/11_docstring_examples.rst

                       [8.1, 9.3, 3.4]])
     }

-Again, unlike :code:`ivy.tan`, point 9 is relevant in this case, as there are two function inputs in total (exluding :code:`out`).
+Again, unlike :code:`ivy.tan`, point 7 is relevant in this case, as there are two function inputs in total (exluding :code:`out`).
-We can therefore add an example with multiple :code:`ivy.Container` inputs, in order to satisfy point 9.
+We can therefore add an example with multiple :code:`ivy.Container` inputs, in order to satisfy point 7.

 .. code-block:: python

-    With :code:`ivy.Container` input:
+    With multiple :code:`ivy.Container` inputs:

     >>> x = ivy.Container(a=ivy.array([1, 2, 3]),\
                           b=ivy.array([2, 3, 4]))